mrkaleArduinoLib/gbj_twowire/README.md

 <a id="release"></a>
 ## release()
 #### Description
-The method releases the two wire bus so that pins used by it are available for general purpose I/O.
+The method releases the two-wire bus, so that pins used by it are available for general purpose I/O.

 #### Syntax
     void release();